JoeruCodes/derogatory-japanese-text-detection/README.md

     6. mecab
     7. ipadic dictionary

-You can install the required packages by running pip install -r requirements.txt.
+You can install the required packages by running:

+     pip install -r requirements.txt.

-**Didn't use ipadic NEologd because it was causing learning issues, and mainly because my training data had emoticons as well... apparently Using BertTokenizer or BertJapaneseTokenizer with the default mecab ipadic dictionary does the job as well with better accuracy and performance...**
+**Didn't use ipadic NEologd because it was causing learning issues, and mainly because my training data had emoticons as well...
+Apparently, using the BertTokenizer or BertJapaneseTokenizer with the default mecab ipadic dictionary does the job as well with better accuracy and performance...**

 ## Usage

-To use the Japanese Derogatory Sentence Detector, you can run the detect.py script with a Japanese sentence as a command-line argument.
+To use the Japanese Derogatory Sentence Detector, you can run the predictor.py script with a Japanese sentence as a command-line argument.

 >Here's an example usage:

-    python detect.py "今日の天気はどうですか？"
+    python predictor.py "今日の天気はどうですか？"

 >Output: